 We live in a time where everything is just by our fingertips.
-Our mobile phones have become an extension of our body; it is almost unthinkable leaving the house without our phones.
+Our mobile phones have become an extension of our body it is almost unthinkable leaving the house without our phones.
 Anything new and innovative is being referred to as “smart.”
-Smart cars, smart watches, and TVs, the list goes on.
+Smart cars, smartwatches, smart home and TVs, the list goes on.

 We even have smart homes now.
 What this means is that you can control the function and operation of your home using your phone or tablet.
 This movement has been gaining traction among the younger generation and it seems to be staying for good.

 What is IoT?

 Home automation and the internet of things (IoT) has been increasingly gaining attention in recent years.
 It’s made it possible for us to live far easier lives with more comfort and convenience.
 Because of IoT, the way we live our lives has been changed, even in our homes.
 Turning on your air conditioning can be done through your phone.
 It’s also possible to remotely turn your lights on even when you’re not home.

 And in terms of security, many of the systems available have app support now which means monitoring your home or property can be done on your phone.
 With smart home automation and the IoT, we are living in the future.

 As integration becomes a lot easier, we will continue to see more and more products that are better suited to work in tandem.
 It wouldn’t come as a surprise to see other appliances in our homes becoming “smart.”
 In fact, some have made the leap across the other side already.